ianrastall/text-utils/books/ada/book-ada-04.md

 Ada 2022 defines exactly 69 reserved words—the list above contains them all.
-You can confirm the count with tooling such as `gnatls -v` or by consulting Annex P of the Ada Reference Manual.
+You can confirm the count with tooling such as `gnatls -v` or by consulting Annex P of the Ada Reference Manual (ARM).
 Note in particular the newer additions `some` (quantified expressions) and `parallel` (structured parallelism), which may be unfamiliar if you last used Ada 2005.